wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-session-state-caching.md

 To install from **Tools** > **NuGet Package Manager** > **Manage NugGet Packages for Solution**, search for `RedisSessionStateProvider`.

-For more information see the [NuGet RedisSessionStateProvider page](http://www.nuget.org/packages/Microsoft.Web.RedisSessionStateProvider/ ) and [Configure the cache client](/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache#NuGet).
+For more information see the [NuGet RedisSessionStateProvider page](http://www.nuget.org/packages/Microsoft.Web.RedisSessionStateProvider/ ) and [Configure the cache client](/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache/#NuGet).

 ##<a id="configurewebconfig"></a>Modify the Web.Config File
 In addition to making assembly references for Cache, the NuGet package adds stub entries in the *web.config* file.

 1. Open the *web.config* and find the the **sessionState** element.

 1. Enter the values for `host`, `accessKey`, `port` (the SSL port should be 6380), and set `SSL` to `true`.
-These values can be obtained from the [Azure Management Portal](https://manage.windowsazure.cn/) blade for your cache instance.
-For more information, see [Connect to the cache](/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache#connect-to-cache).
+These values can be obtained from the [Azure Classic Management Portal](https://manage.windowsazure.cn/) blade for your cache instance.
+For more information, see [Connect to the cache](/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache/#connect-to-cache).
 Note that the non-SSL port is disabled by default for new caches.
 For more information about enabling the non-SSL port, see the [Access Ports](https://msdn.microsoft.com/zh-cn/library/azure/dn793612.aspx#AccessPorts) section in the [Configure a cache in Azure Redis Cache](https://msdn.microsoft.com/zh-cn/library/azure/dn793612.aspx) topic.
 The following markup shows the changes to the *web.config* file, specifically the changes to *port*, *host*, accessKey*, and *ssl*.

 		  <system.web>;
 		    <customErrors mode="Off" />;